alpakaxaxa/Location_Tracker/README.md

-# Test Repository to test Web Geolocation API
+# Test Repository for Geolocation API
 This repository is experimenting with the Geolocation API in order to educate visitors of a natural reserve area with audio information at specific locations